Arun44/UCSD-Specialization/src/Course1/README.md

-The follwoing are my submissions for the weekly assignments in the course.
+The following are my submissions for the weekly assignments in the course.

 ###  WEEK 1: